Line 6 automation gets closer every day...

 A line with history

 Line 6 of the Madrid Metro, also known as the Circular line, stands out for its historical, technical and cultural relevance within the network.
-It connects to all underground lines, except MetroSur, and is the busiest, with stations such as Moncloa, Príncipe Pío and Avenida de América receiving thousands of passengers every day.
+It connects with all the subway lines, except MetroSur, and is the busiest, with stations such as Moncloa, Príncipe Pío and Avenida de América receiving thousands of passengers every day.
 Together with line 1, it was a pioneer in implementing the automatic CBTC driving system, which marked a turning point in railway traffic management.

 Diverse and frenetic